biorunner88/Franklin/README.md

 #Rosalind's solutions

 My solutions using (if known) libraries.
-Most of sripts are probably not optimized.
+Most of the scripts are probably not optimized.